Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 What do you consider unique to those doing business in your country?

 In many jurisdictions, the concept of positive discrimination (ie, treating one person more favourably because they belong to a protected class) is generally prohibited in a workplace context.
 However, positive discrimination in favour of UAE nationals is a unique feature of conducting business in the United Arab Emirates, with a number of sector-specific quotas and nationalisation percentage requirements in place, resulting in overall lower bank guarantee and visa sponsorship fees.
 UAE nationals are also afforded, in certain circumstances, special protection regarding dismissal, necessitating the prior consent and involvement of the Ministry of Human Resources and Emiratisation (formerly the Ministry of Labour).

-It is increasingly common to find lengthy post-termination restrictive covenants in local employment contracts, but the enforcement of such restrictions in the UAE is not as robust as in other western jurisdictions, as the courts do not grant injunctive relief.
+It is common to find lengthy post-termination restrictive covenants in local employment contracts, but the enforcement of such restrictions in the United Arab Emirates is not as robust as in other western jurisdictions, as the courts do not grant injunctive relief.
 Accordingly, employers are restricted to bringing a claim for damages suffered as a direct result of a breach of the restrictions, and evidencing such damages can be problematic, as employers must prove actual direct business loss following the breach.
 Liquidated damages clauses are therefore prevalent.